In brief

 New treatment prompts reassessment of capacity

-A 75-year-old man with early-stage dementia presents at his family physician’s office accompanied by his wife.
+A 75-year-old patient with early-stage dementia presents at their family physician’s office accompanied by their partner.
 The physician diagnoses strep throat.
 In discussing the use of antibiotics, the physician determines that the patient understands the reasonably foreseeable consequences of using antibiotics.
-She therefore initiates this treatment.
+They therefore initiate this treatment.

 Three weeks later, the same patient presents with severe anxiety.
 The physician believes that anti-anxiety medication would be helpful.
-However, she doesn’t believe that the patient understands the potentially serious side effects and risk of dependence associated with these drugs.
-Prior to prescribing the medication, the physician therefore seeks consent from the patient’s wife, who is his substitute decision-maker.
-The physician clearly documents the findings of her capacity assessment, as well as the consent provided by the substitute decision-maker.
+However, they do not believe that the patient understands the potentially serious side effects and risk of dependence associated with these drugs.
+Prior to prescribing the medication, the physician therefore seeks consent from the patient’s partner, who is the substitute decision-maker.
+The physician clearly documents the findings of the capacity assessment, as well as the consent provided by the substitute decision-maker.

 Assessments may be used as evidence in legal proceedings

-Physicians assessing a patient’s capacity to consent to treatment should be aware that such an assessment may later be used as evidence by third parties seeking to demonstrate that the patient did (or did not) have capacity for non-treatment purposes.
-A physician may be subpoenaed to provide evidence in court to this effect.
+When you are assessing a patient’s capacity to consent to treatment, be aware that this assessment may later be used as evidence by third parties seeking to demonstrate that the patient did (or did not) have capacity for non-treatment purposes (e.g., changing a power of attorney or will).
+You may be subpoenaed to provide evidence in court to this effect.

 There are steps you can take to prepare for such an outcome, including preparing your documentation so that it clearly includes the basis of any finding, any tests performed to assess capacity, the dates and results of the assessments, and any second opinions sought.